Training on climate change adaptation

 • Get guidance on how restoration can support the consecution of the MPA objectives to tackle the change.

-The training offers an online course available on the platforms of Europarc and DAN Europe but also a face to face training involving validation and fieldwork with experts and researchers.
+The training offers online toolkits available on the MPA4Change e-learning platform, hosted by DAN Europe, but also face-to-face workshops involving validation and fieldwork with experts and researchers.

 HOW THE TRAINING WILL OPERATE

-The training will be structured in Modules containing different protocols and methodologies.
-Each module will be released at different times of the year 2025 both online and in hybrid format – see preliminary schedule below:
+The training is structured in different courses, each composed by one or more toolkits, containing different protocols and methodologies for climate change adaptation in MPAs.
+Each course will be released at different times of the year 2025 both online and in hybrid format – see preliminary schedule below:

 Training on climate change adaptation schedule 2025